VirtuBox/ubuntu-nginx-web-server/README.md

 # Ubuntu web server custom configuration with EasyEngine

-This is my initial web server configuration from scratch with EasyEngine, on a clean Ubuntu 16.04 LTS installation.
+This is step by step guide of my initial web server configuration with EasyEngine, on a clean Ubuntu 16.04 LTS installation.
+Do not hesitate to share your tips or configurations by opening an issue or with a pull request.

 --------